rust-lang/rustc-dev-guide/src/asm.md

 ## Type checking

-Each register class has a whitelist of types that it may be used with.
+Each register class has an allowlist of types that it may be used with.
-After the types of all operands have been determined, the `intrinsicck` pass will check that these types are in the whitelist.
+After the types of all operands have been determined, the `intrinsicck` pass will check that these types are in the allowlist.
 It also checks that split `inout` operands have compatible types and that `const` operands are integers or floats.
 Suggestions are emitted where needed if a template modifier should